Circos at VIZBI 2011

 Circos is ideal for creating publication-quality infographics and illustrations with a high data-to-ink ratio, richly layered data and pleasant symmetries.
 You have fine control each element in the figure to tailor its focus points and detail to your audience.

 Circos is flexible.
-Although originally designed for visualizing genomic data, it can create figures from data in any field.
+Although originally designed for visualizing genomic data, it can create figures from data in any field—from genomics to visualizing migration to mathematical art.
 If you have data that describes relationships or multi-layered annotations of one or more scales, Circos is for you.

 Circos can be automated.
 It is controlled by plain-text configuration files, which makes it easily incorporated into data acquisition, analysis and reporting pipelines (a data pipeline is a multi-step process in which data is analyzed by multiple and typically independent tools, each passing their output as the input to the next step).